goFrendiAsgard/kokoropy/README.md

 Kokoropy is built based on my experiences with some framework.
 Here are some comparison between kokoropy and other framework

-* Kokoropy is explicit.
-There is no such a "magic" like in web2py.
+* Kokoropy is explicit & transparent.
+There is no magic in kokoropy.
+If you need something, you need to import it.
-* You can use route directive in bottle.py, since bottle.py is the core of kokoropy.
+* You can use route directive just like in `bottle.py` (http://bottlepy.org), since bottle.py is the core of kokoropy.
-* Kokoropy is built based on HMVC pattern, like laravel, fuelPHP and CodeIgniter+HMVC.
+* Kokoropy is built based on HMVC pattern.
+You can make unlimited number of separated MVC triad.
+This is good to make your application maintainable.
-* Kokoropy doesn't have any other dependencies.
-You can even run it without Apache or nginx, just like web2py.
+* Kokoropy doesn't have any other dependencies beside python-standard-library.
+You can even run it without Apache or nginx.
 * Kokoropy support many database system.
 Every model can has its own database.
 * Kokoropy support REST.
 * Kokoropy support both, automatic and manual routing.